ahmdtaha/l2_caf_pytorch/README.md

 ### MISC Notes
-* The L2-CAF is originally implemented in [Tensorflow](https://github.com/ahmdtaha/constrained_attention_filter).
+* The L2-CAF is originally implemented in [TensorFlow](https://github.com/ahmdtaha/constrained_attention_filter).
 I hope this PyTorch implementation raises awareness of L2-CAF, this cool visualization tool  :)
-* I noticed that visualization heatmaps are consistent across different Tensorflow models.
+* I noticed that visualization heatmaps are consistent across different TensorFlow models.
 In contrast, the output heatmaps from different PyTorch models seems inconsistent.
+This means the cls-oblivious heatmaps generated from ResNet50 and GoogleNet are significantly different.
+It is not required that heatmaps be consistent between different architecttures.
+Yet, I am surprised that there is a difference in behaviour between Tensorflow and PyTorch architectures.
-* This PyTorch implementation visualizes attention of the last conv layer.
+* This PyTorch implementation visualizes attention of the last conv layer only.
 While L2-CAF can visualize attention in intermediate layers, I did not support this feature to keep the code simple.
-Yet, please note that the Tensorflow implementation supports intermediate layer visualization.
+Yet, please note that the TensorFlow implementation supports intermediate layer visualization.

 ### TODO LIST
 * Support more architectures